 Are you a developer of a computational metagenome analysis method and software?
 CAMI is for you!

-The 2nd CAMI contest will open in Spring 2018.
+The 2nd CAMI contest will open in Summer 2018.
 Answers to some frequently asked questions about CAMI can be found in the FAQ section.